junglee0713/16S_QIIME2/README.md

   - Tab delimited
   - The first two columns should be `SampleID` (or `#SampleID`) and `BarcodeSequence`

-## Intermediate steps and correspondign input/output
+## Intermediate steps and corresponding input/output

 ### Demultiplexing
 #### Input
 - Multiplexed R1/R2 read pairs